Sajan81/GursagarBookStore/GursagarBookStore/README.txt

-made changes in Layout_cshtml to add navbar on screen web Added the upsert under product folder added the providded file as given in tutorial and provided in slides under Upsert
+made changes in Layout_cshtml to add navbar on screen web Added the upsert under product folder added the providded file as given in tutorial and provided in slides under Upsert 7;28 PM
+I  compl;eted my swction 3 by modifying the Upsert file and here is my assignment completed